Kavyapriyakp/Program-GUI/README.md

 <br>

 >  Pro Tip
->
-> 1. The program is hard-coded to take video input from the base machine's web camera.
-One can simply change the `cv2.Videocapture()` method in the *Program* > *GUI.py* file to modify as per requirement.
-> 2. The "Execute" button on the GUI is currently disabled due to point-1.
-One can change it's state as ENABLED as per requirement.
+> 1. Press 'q' to release the connected suveillance device from capturing input for the selected module / feature
+> 2. Press 'Esc' to close the GUI

 </div>